openwisp/docker-openwisp/docs/partials/updating-host-file.rst

 .. important::

-    A Docker OpenWISP installation responds only to the `fully qualified domain names (FQDN)
+    The Docker OpenWISP installation responds only to the `fully qualified domain names (FQDN)
     <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_ defined
     in the :ref:`configuration <docker_essential_env>`.
 If you are